simonmichael/hledger/MANUAL.md

     --port=N           serve on tcp port N (default 5000) --base-url=URL     use this base url (default http://localhost:PORT/PATH)

-By default, the web command starts a transient local web app and launches a web browser window to view it.
+By default, the web command starts a transient local web app and displays it in your default web browser ("local ui mode").
-To run it as a long-running web app, with requests logged, use `--server`.
+With `--server`, it starts the web app, leaves it running, and also logs requests to the console ("server mode").

-Typically in this case you'll also want to use use `--base-url` to specify the protocol/hostname/port/path to use in hyperlinks.
-This also lets you conform to a custom url scheme when running hledger-web behind a reverse proxy as part of a larger site.
-You may also need `--port`, eg if you are running multiple hledger-web instances.
+Typically in server mode you'll also want to use use `--base-url` to set the protocol/hostname/port/path to be used in hyperlinks.

+You can use `--port` to listen on a different TCP port, eg if you are running multiple hledger-web instances.
 Note `--port`'s argument need not be the same as the PORT in the base url.

-Warning: unlike other hledger commands, `web` can alter existing journal data, via the edit form.
-A numbered backup of the file will be saved on each edit, normally (ie if file permissions allow, disk is not full, etc.)
+**Note:** unlike any other hledger command, `web` can alter existing journal data, via the edit form.
+A numbered backup of the file is saved on each edit, normally (ie if file permissions allow, disk is not full, etc.)
 Also, there is no built-in access control.
 So unless you run it behind an authenticating proxy, any visitor to your server will be able to see and